some-natalie/fedora-acs-override/README.md

 ## Disclaimer

 I put this together based on my own machine at home because I knew I'd forget this process if I ever had to do it again.
 There was a lot of reading of Bugzilla, StackOverflow, and a bunch of blogs/forums/mailing lists all over the internet.
 Thanks to everyone who did something similar so I could cobble together something from all of them that Works On My Machine.
-This is by no means the only way to solve the problem.  :)
+This is by no means the only way to solve the problem.  :smiley: